haneeshahanee/QA_Assessment/README.md

 ✅ **Take screenshot** - Done in `take_screenshot()` method
 ✅ **Clean code** - Organized in a class with descriptive names

-## Time Spent

-I completed this in about an hour as required.
-Most of that time went into making the element finding robust and testing different scenarios.

 ## Testing Notes